kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

 ### Upgrade Flannel

 Upgrading flannel can be done at any time, it is independent of Kubernetes upgrades.
-Be advised that networking is interrupted during the upgrade.
-You can initiate a flannel upgrade:
+Be advised that networking is interrupted during the upgrade:

     juju upgrade-charm flannel